h4sh5/bsidescbr-2023-writeups/README.md

 ## USB serial console on a computer terminal

 You can use your computer's terminal to interact with the serial terminal by using `screen /dev/<port> 115200` (like `screen /dev/ttyACM0 115200` on Linux).
+That will set the baud rate to 115200, but anything else should also do (like 9600)

 The crazy cool thing is that the serial terminal on your screen will mirror exactly what you're seeing on the bpod's display (not to the pixel, but semantically).